jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Publish changelog (one day prior to the release in case of a security update).

 - [ ] Announce the start of the LTS release process in the [#jenkins-release:matrix.org](https://matrix.to/#/#jenkins-release:matrix.org) channel.

+- [ ] If this is the **first** release of a new LTS line (otherwise you can ignore this bullet), we have two pipelines which will fail on their first run on the `stable-xxx` branches.
+You have to run them both, only once for their first build (so they can aprse their parameters) and cancel them after a few seconds (the button "Build" of the branch page should then change to "Build with Parameters" after reloading the page):
+  - [ ] "Child" pipeline [https://release.ci.jenkins.io/job/core/job/release/](https://release.ci.jenkins.io/job/core/job/release/) on its `stable-xxx` branche.
+  - [ ] "Child" pipeline [https://release.ci.jenkins.io/job/core/job/package/](https://release.ci.jenkins.io/job/core/job/package/) on its `stable-xxx` branche.

-- [ ] Launch job on [release.ci.jenkins.io](https://release.ci.jenkins.io/job/core/job/stable/job/release/) if no security release for Jenkins is planned.
+- [ ] Launch the "Parent" job ("Stable" -> "Release") on [release.ci.jenkins.io/job/core/job/stable/job/release/](https://release.ci.jenkins.io/job/core/job/stable/job/release/) if no security release for Jenkins is planned.
-  - [ ] Manually review and approve the child release job after carefully checking the "Plan" stage (you can compare with previous stable line).
+  - [ ] The first "child" pipeline ("Core" -> "Core Release") triggered by the "parent" expects a human review and approval.
+Please check its "Plan" stage carefaully (you can compare with previous stable line build) and use the Appvoral to start the release build.
-  - [ ] If this is the first release of a new LTS line, the packaging job will fail on its first run.
-Either run the packaging job once and cancel it before the primary release job is run or accept that the packaging job on the first release of a new LTS line will need to be run a second time after it fails the initial run.
-  - [ ] ~3 to 4 hours after the beginning of release job, manually review and approve the child packaging job.
+  - [ ] The second "child" pipeline (("Core" -> "Core Package") will also require a human approval once the "Core Release" is finished, as it's started automatically by the "Parent" pipeline.
+  - Note: if the "Parent" pipeline has not been used or failed, please ask for help in the `jenkinsci/release` channel
 - [ ] Wait for successful job completion (release: ~3 to 4 hours, packaging ~30 minutes).

 - [ ] Check [LTS changelog](https://www.jenkins.io/changelog-stable/) is visible on the downloads site.